Keyboard shortcuts

 (Note: push will pick the right registry from the --image flag you passed to sfn function build earlier.
 If you need to override the image for the deployment process, you can also pass the --image flag to the deploy and push subcommands)

-3. Invoke the deploy subcommand to create the STACKIT Functions configuration.
-Make sure to pass the correct --registry-id:
+3. Invoke the deploy subcommand to create the STACKIT Functions configuration:

 (Note: deploy also has options for building and pushing as part of the same step.
 See the sfn function deploy reference for more details.)